Electrical wiring in North America: Wiring methods

 Approved wiring types can vary by jurisdiction.
 Not all wiring methods approved in the NEC are accepted in all areas of the United States.

 Wire types

+When running through conduit, such as in commercial applications, it is typical to pull single-core wires rather than multicore cables.

+Wire is manufactured in a range of conductor sizes, stranding, and materials (copper or aluminum), but the term "wire type" usually refers to the insulation, which determines the environments in which the wire may be used.

 Wire types for North American wiring practices are defined by standards issued by Underwriters Laboratories, the Canadian Standards Association, the American Society for Testing and Materials, the National Electrical Manufacturers Association, and the Insulated Cable Engineers Association.

-XHHW stands for "XLPE (which itself is an abbreviation for cross(X)-linked polyethylene) High Heat-resistant Water-resistant."
-XHHW is a designation for a specific insulation material, temperature rating, and condition of use (suitable for wet locations) for electrical wire and cable.